Office of Elementary and Secondary Education, Department of Education.

 Estimated Available Funds: The Administration has requested $3,118,000 for new awards for this program for FY 2012.
 The actual level of funding, if any, depends on final congressional action.
 However, we are inviting applications to allow enough time to complete the grant process if Congress appropriates funds for this program.

 Contingent upon the availability of funds and the quality of applications, we may make additional awards in FY 2013 from the list of unfunded applicants from this competition.

-Maximum Award: We will reject any application that proposes a budget exceeding $300,000 for a single budget period of 12 months.
+Maximum Award: We will reject any application that proposes a budget Start Printed Page 80348exceeding $300,000 for a single budget period of 12 months.
 The Assistant Secretary for the Office of Elementary and Secondary Education may change the maximum amount through a notice published in the Federal Register.

 Estimated Number of Awards: 13.